mirrayhan08/AzanPlayer/README.md

-For more details please visit this url: https://rayssl.com/turn-your-raspberry-pi-into-an-azaan-prayer/ # AzanPlayer
+For more details please visit this url: https://rayssl.com/turn-your-raspberry-pi-into-an-azaan-prayer/